PawseySC/topaz-documentation/README.md

 * Profilers: ARM Forge/19.1.3, Intel VTune/19.0.4, NVIDIA Nsight

 ## Submitting jobs
 Topaz compute nodes in the gpuq partition are configured as a shared resource.
-This means that it is especially important to specify number of GPUs, number of tasks and ammount of memory required by the job.
+This means that it is especially important to specify number of GPUs, number of tasks and amount of memory required by the job.
 If not specified, by default job will be allocated with a single CPU core, no GPUs and around 10GB of RAM.

 Please refer to the following examples which demonstrate different job allocation modes.
 ### Batch jobs examples
 #### Non-MPI code utilising a single GPU
 In the following example we assume that the ``gpu_code`` is a non-MPI application and can utilise a single GPU.
-We adjust the ammount of memory available for the job since by default we would be given only about 10gb per process.
+We adjust the amount of memory available for the job since by default we would be given only about 10gb per process.
 ```
 #!/bin/bash -l
 #SBATCH --nodes=1